Co-Curricular Club Expo

 Uniform: usually Performance blacks, or school uniform

-Audition times to be arranged.
-Register audition interest for 2023 by 3.30pm Thursday 2nd February HERE
+Register audition interest for 2024 by 3.30pm Thursday 1st February HERE.

 Teacher in charge: Mrs Kingsbury